DarkMenacer/Legacy/Programming/C++/Submissions/CSES/Dynamic Programming/Counting Towers/Counting_Towers.md

 Finally the answer is the sum of the last row (that is the no. of blocks that can be formed using all groups at that height).

+#### Sample to understand solution:
+Input:-
+3
+2
+6
+1337

+Output:-
+8
+2864
+640403945

+Explanation:-
+Explained sufficiently in "Solution in brief".

 ---